SolarLabyrinth/solarlabyrinth.dev/src/content/articles/you-need-a-build-system.md

 > **Note:**
 >
 > You need to set the "Web" export template up in the Godot GUI before this command will work.
-If the `export_presets.cfg` file is being ignored in your `.gitignore` file you need to remove that and check it into your repo.
+If the `export_presets.cfg` file is being ignored in your `.gitignore` file, then you'll need to remove that and check it into your repo.
 Otherwise, GitHub Actions will not see your template.

 Putting it all together: we should have something that looks like this: